I’m learning. I’m applying what I learn. Feelings are coming, I’m learning how to feel.

 If I feel less shame.
 If I feel more pleased with who I am, as a human being with a body, can that impact how I cling to my spouse as well?

 This is the part of my story where I started questioning social and family systems.
-I was leaning into an idea that “God is in the details” and he knows how to care for me, as I walked away from many cultural ideas.
+I was leaning into an idea that “God is in the details” and he knows how to care for me, as I have been walking away from many cultural ideas, I have found that logic and spiritual insight have been guiding me.

 This spiritual belonging (allowing God to be inside of me and aligned with me) feels like a connection I am desiring.
 (I share more of that story of connection in this blog post: Healing From My Birth Trauma Experience.)